 Fuller said she gets a lot out of teacher Jon Greenberg's social justice and civic engagement class, which Greenberg describes as emphasizing marginalized perspectives through the lens of class, race and gender.

 On a recent morning, the guest speaker was Anita Morales, who works in the district's equity and race relations division.
-Morales's family moved from Mexico before she was born, and she told the class about her childhood as a migrant farm worker: picking asparagus every day before school, then being called lazy when she'd nod off in class the next day.
+Morales's family moved from Mexico before she was born, and she told the class about her childhood as a migrant farm worker: picking asparagus every day after school, then being called lazy when she'd nod off in class the next day.

 The students were rapt.